-An Introduction which gives the basics during 5 seminars run over 5 consecutive weeks either one to one or in groups of up to 6 (working best when the same group of 6 do all 5 seminars together so people get to know and support each other).
-Everything said or done within the group is strictly confidential.
-There is a short workbook for each seminar completed during the session and a little bit of homework to do between each seminar to apply insights gained or new things learned in each session.
+An Introduction which gives the basics during 5 seminars run over 5 consecutive weeks.
+There is a short workbook for each seminar completed in the session and a little bit of homework to do between each seminar to apply insights gained or new things learned:

 The five seminars of the Introduction have the following titles:

 Seminar 1: Emotional Eating (eating is not just about hunger).

 Seminar 2: Self-soothing (eating to manage feelings, where it comes from).